 Interestingly enough, often the research that studies metabolic acidosis with sodium bicarbonate tablets will have three groups of participants: sodium bicarbonate tablet group, a control group (no intervention), and high fruit and vegetable group.

-The outcomes of groups with a high fruit and vegetable intake and those on a bicarbonate tablet are often very similar and always better than those in the control group who do nothing.
+The outcomes of groups with a high fruit and vegetable intake versus those on a bicarbonate tablet are often very similar.
+Both the “fruit/vegetable group” and the “bicarb group” always have better outcomes than those in the control group who do nothing.

 If you’re still working on dietary changes and are not confident about adding in enough produce then start with sodium bicarbonate tablets.
 If you’re working on some serious dietary interventions and have increased your fruit and vegetable intake significantly then watch your trends and see where it goes.
 If it doesn’t help, sodium bicarb might be a valuable addition to your supplement regimen.